OpenMx/OpenMx/docs/source/TwoModelStylesTwoDataStyles.rst

 Two Model Styles - Two Data Styles
 ==================================

 In this first detailed example, we introduce the different styles available to specify models and data, which were briefly discussed in the 'Beginners Guide'.
 There are currently two supported approaches to specifying models: (i) path specification and (ii) matrix specification.
-Each example is presented using both approaches, so you can get a sense of their advantage/disadvantages, and see which best fits your style.
+Each example is presented using both approaches, so you can get a sense of their advantages/disadvantages, and see which best fits your style.
 In the 'path specification' model style you specify a model in terms of paths; the 'matrix specification' model style relies on matrices and matrix algebra to produce OpenMx code.
-For either approach you must specify data, and the two supported styles are (a) summary format, i.e. covariance matrices and possibly means, and (b) raw data format.
+For either approach you must specify data, and the two supported data styles are (a) summary format, i.e. covariance matrices and possibly means, and (b) raw data format.
 We will illustrate both, as arguments of functions may differ.
 Thus, we will describe each example four ways:

 * i.a Path Specification - Covariance Matrices (optionally including means)
 * i.b Path Specification - Raw Data